Crenshinibon/spomet/README.md

 * text
     The first parameter is the text, to be indexed.
 * path
-    Part of the identifier, relative to the bae.
+    Part of the identifier, relative to the base.
 Useful to identify parts of the base document.
 E.g. attribute identifiers of the stored document.
 * base
     The base path.
 E.g. the id of the document, whose text should be indexed.
 * rev